cudoventures/cudos-docs/docs/governance/governance.md

 The [Cudos Dashboard](https://dashboard.cudos.org/) allows anyone to easily check any live proposals.
 By connecting a valid wallet, token holders can create or vote on the outcome of any live proposal.

+## Things to know

+* **Proposal submission**: Users can submit a proposal with a deposit of 50000 CUDOS.
+Once the minimum deposit is reached, the proposal enters a 14 day voting period.

+* **Vote**: Token holders can vote on proposals that have reached the minimum deposit.

+* **Inheritance and penalties**: Delegators can inherit their validator's vote if they don't vote themselves.

+* **Claiming deposit**: Users that deposited on proposals can recover their deposits if the proposal was accepted *OR* if the proposal never entered voting period.

 ## How to create a draft proposal

 1. Use `cudos-noded` CLI to submit a proposal.